Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Introduction

 \subsubsection{Block notation}

-For \blgmres, we follow the approach in \cite{KubinovaSoodhalter:2020:1} and consider \blgmres as an iteration of matrices and vectors with block entries coming from a $^\ast$-algebra of square matrices, \cf \Cref{section:admissible-convergence-blGMRES}.
+For \blgmres, we follow the approach in \cite{KubinovaSoodhalter:2020:1} and consider \blgmres as an iteration of matrices and vectors with block entries coming from a $^\ast$-algebra of $p\times p$ square matrices, \cf \Cref{section:admissible-convergence-blGMRES}.
 We carry over the matrix, single vector, and scalar notations from the non-block \gmres case.
-We further denote multi-column block vectors (understood as vectors whose entries are from the $^\ast$-algebra) with bolded capital letters (\eg $\bV$) and matrices with entries that are $^\ast$-algebra with caligraphic capital letters, \eg $\cH$.
-Matrices constructed block-column-wise (denoting basis matrices) whose columns are themselves block vectors are denoted by bold caligraphic capital letters, \eg $\bcW$.
+We further denote multi-column $n\times p$ block vectors (understood as vectors whose entries are from the $^\ast$-algebra) with bolded capital letters (\eg $\bV$) and matrices with entries that are $^\ast$-algebra with caligraphic capital letters, \eg $\cH$.
+Matrices whose columns have been generated in terms of block vectors (denoting basis matrices) are denoted by bold caligraphic capital letters, \eg $\bcW$.